STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 | Americas  |  1982|       66.22884|
 | Americas  |  1987|       68.09072|

-This table is too long and is being truncated when passed through the tableGrob function and table headers not seen.
-Because of this, I decided to call the kable() function and defined the number of rows to be shown - mostly to show the structure of the table.
+This table was too long and is being truncated when passed through the tableGrob function.
+The table headers were also not seen.
+Because of this, I decided to call the kable() function and defined the number of rows to be shown - mostly to show the structure of the table given the extreme length of the table.

 #### Below are plots showing how life expectancy is changing over time on different continents